Impact of population size on early adaptation in rugged fitness landscapes: Introduction

 We focus on early adaptation, by considering the first fitness peak encountered starting from a randomly chosen genotype.
 We mainly study the fitness of this first encountered peak, and we also discuss the time needed to reach it.
 Both have been extensively studied for adaptive walks~\cite{nowak2015}.
 We find that, in contrast to the steady-state fitness, the fitness $\bar{h}$ of the first encountered peak, averaged over starting genotypes, does not always increase with population size $N$.
-We observe a wide variety of behaviors of $\bar{h}$ with $N$, even among small and simple rugged landscapes.
+Thus, adaptation is not always more efficient for larger populations.
+Furthermore, we observe a wide variety of behaviors of $\bar{h}$ with $N$, even among small and simple rugged landscapes.
 We show that the accessibility of the different fitness peaks is a key ingredient to determine whether $\bar{h}$ is larger or smaller for large $N$ than for $N=1$.
 We find that the ensemble mean $\left\langle\bar{h}\right\rangle$ of $\bar{h}$ over different model landscapes often features a maximum for a finite value of $N$, showing that early adaptation is often most efficient for intermediate $N$.
-This effect occurs in rugged landscapes with low densities of peaks, and is particularly important for large genomes with pairwise epistasis, which are relevant in practice, and it also holds for some experimental and experimentally-motivated landscapes.
+This effect occurs in rugged landscapes with low densities of peaks, is particularly important for large genomes with pairwise epistasis, and matters for larger populations when genomes are large.
+More generally, such finite-size effects extend to larger populations when many mutations are (almost) neutral.
+These situations are relevant in practice.
+Furthermore, our main conclusions hold for multiple experimental and experimentally-motivated landscapes.